amcneil1998/EENG645A-FinalProject/README.md

     /opt/data/CityScapes

+This project also requires lots of disk space.
+With retaining the original zip folders in the /opt/data/FinalProject/CityScapes folder this folder is now 122.3GB.
+Creating the TF record files takes 214GB of disk space in /opt/data/CityScapes.
+Make sure that this space is available before starting to run the script.
+Running the script takes a while to make the TF record files.
+On my machine it took around 1/2 an hour.
 # Running
 Assuming that you have your system set up to allow tensorflow GPU access in a docker container run with:

     docker-compose up --build

+# The mount commands
+    sudo mount /dev/nvme0n1p4 /opt/data/CityScapes/
+    sudo mount /dev/sda2 /opt/data/FinalProject/